razorpay/opencensus-php/readme-docker.md

 ```
 or,
 add it to your `.bashrc`/`.bash_profile`

+##### Setup docker env vars
+create environment/env.php based on environment/env.sample.php
+It should return 'dev_docker', for which should be created as environment/.env.dev\_docker (use .env.defaults as template)

 ##### Optional configurations
 Note: By default API will run on port 28080 and mysql on 23306.
 In case you wish to change these params or other ports like for elasticsearch, please modify `docker-compose.dev.yml`